trustification/guac-rs/README.md

 # Guac Rust library

-This library provides for Guac GraphQL API and a command-line interface (CLI)  that uses this this library to query Guac.
+This library provides toolkit for working with [Guac](https://guac.sh) from Rust.
+It can be used for querying data using GraphQL API and ingesting data with collectors.
+It also contains a command-line interface (CLI) that exposes query API and collectors.

 ## Prerequisites